Some time back I gave

 What will become of

 those who give ungodly counsel?
-"Woe to those who call evil good, and good
+"Woe

-evil; Who put darkness for light, and light for darkness; Who put bitter for

-sweet, and sweet for bitter!"
+light for darkness; Who put bitter for sweet, and sweet for bitter!"
 (Isa.

-5:20 NKJV) If you can make wickedness look good and make
+5:20 NKJV) If you can make wickedness

-it seem to be the charitable and reasonable thing to do and make the Bible
+look good and make it seem to be the charitable and reasonable thing to do and make

-life experience.
-People today are being
+young who lack life experience.
+People today

-poisoned against God's counsel.
+are being poisoned against God's counsel.

 Anything that draws